-So how do you correct your dog effectively when they are behaving in an undesirable way using positive methods?
-In order to answer this question, you must first have an understanding of the training principles behind modern dog training.
+So how do you correct your dog effectively when they are behaving in an undesirable way using positive, force-free methods?
+In order to answer this question, you must first have an understanding of the training principles used in modern dog training.

 WHAT IS POSITIVE REINFORCEMENT DOG TRAINING?

-The term positive reinforcement refers to one of the four training principles that comprise animal learning theory, of which positive reinforcement dog trainers only apply two when training dogs:
+The term positive reinforcement refers to one of the four training principles that comprise animal learning theory, of which modern, force-free dog trainers mainly apply two when training dogs:

 Positive reinforcement means adding a reinforcer to increase the likelihood of a behavior happening again.
 A reinforcer can be anything your dog likes such as food rewards or toys, and it can also be given in the form of permission to do something your dog enjoys.

 Negative punishment means taking a reinforcer away to decrease the likelihood of a behavior happening again.
 This can mean taking a food reward or toy away or withholding permission from your dog to do something.

 Positive reinforcement and negative punishment act as consequences during training and are the driving principles behind all of the exercises you will encounter in modern dog training.